oscar-oscar/weekend-movie-sagas-v2/TaskList.md

     - yield takeEvery  `FETCH_MOVIE_DETAILS`
 - [x] create axios get route via generator function*fetchMovieDetails
 - [x] create GET route in  movierouter.js for specefic movie

+--
+Display Genre on `/details` page
+- [x] can add axios.get into function* fetchMovieDetails to get genre
+- [x] create query in genre.router.js to get all genres that match id passed in url
+- [x] will need query in genre.router.js (query needs to join tables)
+- [x] useSelector to pull out genre data and display on page
+- [x] map genres and display on page